awsdocs/amazon-sqs-developer-guide/doc_source/sqs-queue-tags.md

 **Note**
 When you use queue tags, keep the following guidelines in mind:
 We don't recommend adding more than 50 tags to a queue\.
+Tagging supports Unicode characters in UTF\-8\.
 Tags don't have any semantic meaning\.
 Amazon SQS interprets tags as character strings\.
 Tags are case\-sensitive\.
 A new tag with a key identical to that of an existing tag overwrites the existing tag\.